Asmara Maekel, Eritrea Travel Guide

 Eritel is the sole mobile network operator.
 It's possible to purchase SIM cards at official Eritel offices in Asmara.

 Internet service is very limited and slow across Eritrea.
-Wi-Fi can be found in some higher-end hotels and a few internet cafes in Asmara.
+Wi-Fi can be found in some more expensive-end hotels plus some internet cafes in Asmara.

 Tigrinya and Arabic are the main official languages.
 English is spoken by some, especially in the tourism sector and younger generations.
 Some older individuals might understplus Italian.